SuZero-5DChess/5dchess_engine/README.md

 Currently, the engine implements move generation and check detection using coroutine-based generators.
 Thus it won't work on compilers pre-C++20.

-There is a checkmate detection program using method from [here](https://github.com/penteract/cwmtt), but it still needs extensive testing.
+There are two checkmate detection program:
+1. hc, using method from [here](https://github.com/penteract/cwmtt), adapted to c++ with improvements.
+2. naive, plain DFS searching pruning states with checks/moves not in order.

+From my testing, hc has a better worse case performance than naive.

 ### Usage (MacOS, etc.)

 ```sh
 mkdir build